usnistgov/BiometricEvaluation/README.md

  * adhere to the existing coding style;
  * use Framework types consistently wherever possible;
- * compile without warning under OS X and RHEL/CentOS 7.x;
+ * compile without warning under macOS and RHEL/CentOS 7.x;
  * only make use of POSIX APIs;
  * be in the public domain.